prakritidev/go-fuck-this-shit/README.md

 1. evening_jobfeed => Score is not stored in db.
 2. branded_job => tested
 3. jobfeed_process => scored db is not configured.
 4. Evening Single => Scores are not updating in redis.
-5. Email_prod => Score are not updating in redis
+5. Email_prod => Score are not updating in redis.